Skip to Content

 Interestingly, almost half of the ostrich’s height is its neck.
 As if that wasn’t enough, the ostrich is also the heaviest living bird.
 Male ostriches can weigh 220 to 287 pounds.
 Female ostriches’ weight ranges from 198 to 242 pounds.

 On the other hand, the emu is smaller – the biggest individuals get to be “only 5 to 6 feet tall.
-Still, it is the second-tallest living bird, right after the ostrich – a sliver-medallist, still a good result.
+Still, it is the second-largest living bird, right after the ostrich – a sliver-medallist, still a good result.

 Speed